 - Needed/Desired Precipitation Rate

 Note the images below.
-The sports field construction of these two high school fields took place from the ground up with quality sports field irrigation in mind, designed and installed by TMC about eight years ago right here in Kerrville, TX.
+The sports field construction of these two high school fields took place from the ground up with quality sports field irrigation in mind, designed and installed by TMC right here in Kerrville, TX.
 Nice, even irrigation, properly calibrated for the irrigation conditions at the site.

 Does your current sports field irrigation system create "crop circle" patterns on your athletic fields?
 Do you constantly struggle to adequately water your athletic fields?
 Contact TMC at 1-800-292-1214.
 We can help put together a solution that balances proper sports field irrigation and water conservation.